Nuitka/Nuitka-website/doc/doc/commercial.rst

  Nuitka Commercial
 ###################

-.. contents:: Table of Contents
-   :depth: 1
-   :local:
-   :class: page-toc

-As a commercial user of Python, you definitely need these 4 critical features that only Nuitka commercial offers.
+As a commercial user of Python, you definitely need these critical features that only Nuitka commercial offers.
 Protect your code, your data, your outputs, and tracebacks while still enjoying major convenience features for your application.